Mailing Lists, Getting Subscribers and Where to Start with Your Newsletter

 Choosing a style of how to write your newsletter doesn’t happen overnight.
 It takes time to develop your voice but here are a few styles to think through that you could implement in your newsletter to give you a starting point:

-• your top 5: top things that are trending or on the current landscape of your industry
+• Top 5 things that are trending or on the current landscape of your industry

-• informative: letting your subscribers know what’s coming up / exclusive deals and promos
+• Keep them in the loop.
+Let your subscribers know what’s coming up / exclusive deals and promos

-• freebie: every so often give your subscribers something that's special and valuable to keep your subscribers wanting more
+• Every so often give your subscribers something that's special and valuable to keep your subscribers wanting more

 Any one of these styles can be mixed and matched to fit your personality and business to best relate to your audience.
 I encourage you to try new things with your list until you feel like you’re in the groove.
 It may take some time but it’s worth it to make sure your newsletter is a representation of you and your brand.

 The main thing you want to ask yourself is "how is this benefiting my reader / audience."
 You don't want to send an email for the sake of sending an email.
 It's important to think of your audience and subscribers as people who are wanting to learn from you and be encouraged from your content.
-So keep that in mind as you continue on.
+So keep that in mind as you start a list or continue with your list.

 There are several platforms out there for when you're ready to start your email list: